pfhm2/create-ipx-app/README.md

 - `npm run publish`: Synchronizes your IPX with the cloud.
 - `npm run pull`: Pull the code for your IPX from the cloud.
 - `npm run create:config`: Creates a config.json file.
+- `npm run log:ipx-loader-script`: Log the script snippet used to load your IPX.
+- `npm run log:tampermonkey-script`: Log a Userscript that can be used with tampermonkey to preview your IPX in your browser.